learn-co-curriculum/curriculum-team/style_guide.md

 [Byron](https://laurennicoleroth.smugmug.com/Byron/i-KgvCcgX/A) loves to play in Marin County!
 ```

+In the first sample we can use the `Byron` pointer in a variety of cases.
+In a
+technical document we could create a pointer like `[link-definition]` and
+easily (with a sufficently powerful editor) wrap all occurrences of `<a>`,
+`link` and `MDN documentation of the anchor tag` all with the same pointer.
+And
+when / if that `href` changes, we can make 1 change, 1 commit, 1 focused line
+(provided the lines are wrapped!).

+This recalls the wisdom behind the refactor "EXTRACT MAGIC STRING TO SYMBOLIC
+CONSTANT."

 Obviously, in unordered lists of links this is unhelpful and therefore can be
 ignored.
 Where intelligibility is impaired or level of indirection is
 needlessly increased, this rule may be ignored.

-The goal of this rule is to increase readability and to ensure that an image
+The goal of this rule is to increase readability and make changing links (which
-link is not > 80 columns.
+have a tendency to die out) easy.
 Honor that spirit.

 <a name="do_not_use_smartquotes"></a>